North Dakota State Bison football: 2018 season

 The 2018 season would arguably top the 2013 season as the best in school history.
-NDSU went 15–0 for the second time in school history and had only one game all season decided by less than one touchdown (the Dakota Marker match up against #3 South Dakota State).
-NDSU captured their seventh title in eight years, defeating Eastern Washington 38-24 on January 9, 2019.
+NDSU went 15–0 for the second time in school history and had only one game all season decided by less than one touchdown (the Dakota Marker matchup against #3 South Dakota State).
+NDSU captured their seventh title in eight years, defeating Eastern Washington 38–24 on January 9, 2019.
 It was also Chris Klieman's fourth title in five years.

 The 2018 Bison defeated opponents by an average score of 41.5 – 12.6, good for a score differential of 28.9 points.
 The season saw quarterback Easton Stick finish his college career with a record of 49–3, the highest win total for any quarterback in FCS history.
-Right before the semifinal matchup against South Dakota State Klieman was hired by former Bison athletic director Gene Taylor to lead the Kansas State Wildcats, he was allowed to finish the season with NDSU.
+Before the semifinal matchup against South Dakota State, Klieman was hired by former Bison athletic director Gene Taylor to lead the Kansas State Wildcats.
+He was allowed to finish the season with NDSU.

 On March 4, 2019, President Donald Trump hosted the NDSU football team at the White House.
 They were served fast food, as was FBS champion Clemson.
 Easton Stick presented a number 45 NDSU football jersey to Trump.
 The visit was orchestrated by Senator John Hoeven.